VANCOUVER -- Dustin Brown made franchise history but, more important, led the Los Angeles Kings to another shocking victory over the NHL's best team.

-Brown became the first King ever to score two shorthanded goals in a playoff game and added his hat-trick tally in the third period as eighth-seeded Los Angeles defeated the Vancouver Canucks 4-2 on Friday to take a commanding 2-0 best-of-seven series lead.
+Brown became the first King to score two shorthanded goals in a playoff game and Jonathan Quick made 46 saves as eighth-seeded Los Angeles defeated the top-seeded Vancouver Canucks 4-2 Friday night to take a commanding 2-0 lead in the best-of-seven first-round series.

-Trevor Lewis also scored for Los Angeles, which will be home for Game 3 on Sunday.
-Jannik Hansen and Samuel Pahlsson replied for top-seeded Vancouver.
+Jarret Stoll and Trevor Lewis also scored for Los Angeles, which will be home for Game 3 on Sunday.
+Jannik Hansen and Samuel Pahlsson replied for Vancouver.

 The Kings employed a hard-hitting, smothering attack -- particularly on the penalty kill -- that left a befuddled Vancouver group with more questions than answers.

 Los Angeles was 5-for-5 on the penalty kill for the second straight game, scored twice shorthanded and added a key third-period power-play goal with the Canucks pressing for the equalizer.

 "Our penalty killing has been a strong point of this team all year," said Brown.
 "It was important for our top guys to lead by example.
 You need big performances at this time of year."